paldhous/ucb/2016/dataviz/md_raw/class4.md

 - In Markdown, write a pitch for your final project in a file called `project-pitch.md`.
 Your final project accounts for 45% of your grade for this class, so it's important that you get off to a good start with a substantial and thoughtful pitch.
 You will also be graded separately on this pitch assignment.
  - Explain the goals of your project.
  - Detail the data sources you intend to use, and explain how you intend to search for data if you have not identified them.
+ - Identify the questions you wish to address.
- - Provide an initial outline of how you intend the visualize the data, describing the charts/maps you are considering.
+ - Building from these questions, provide an initial outline of how you intend the visualize the data, describing the charts/maps you are considering.

 - Using Haroopad, save the Markdown document as an HTML file with the same name.
 - Create a `gh-pages` branch for your repository and publish it on GitHub.
 View the webpage at created at `http://[username].github.io/[project]/project-pitch.html` where `[username]` is your GitHub user name and `[project]` is the name of your project repository.